29JIGOVE05/Smart-Housing-Intruder-Detection/README.md

 # Intruder Detection
-For detecting Intruder(for the backdoor security camera) This project is designed to prevent unauthorized access or suspicious activities.
+Detection of Intruder(for the backdoor security camera) This project is designed to prevent unauthorized access or suspicious activities.
 It leverages motion detection, sensors, or anomaly-based techniques to ensure security and trigger alerts when an intruder is detected.

 Features: